Tuesday, 5 August 2025

 It is possible to read all published issues of Seagull in Trove.
 Searching for the name of someone who attended either High School, or just using the word seagull with a year in the Magazines and Newsletters tab, makes a good starting point.

-Despite best efforts to effect a virtual representation of the whole series, there is a strange separation of Seagulls, wrought by a traditional interpretation of what constitutes a collection.
-Issues held by the National Library are viewable at https://nla.gov.au/nla.obj-3140364009 and issues loaned are viewable at https://nla.gov.au/nla.obj-3283749708.
+Despite best efforts to effect a virtual representation of the whole series, there is a strange separation of digitised Seagulls, wrought by a traditional interpretation of what constitutes a collection.
+Issues held by the National Library are viewable at https://nla.gov.au/nla.obj-3140364009 and issues loaned to the Library are viewable at https://nla.gov.au/nla.obj-3283749708.
 It is necessary to peruse both to see all covers.
-Nevertheless, their co-location exemplifies the power of Trove to provide seamless access to a physically separated set of issues.
+Nevertheless, their co-location exemplifies the power of Trove to provide a single point of access to a physically separated set of issues.

 Acknowledgements